PlaidCloud/website/content/en/docs/concepts/services-networking/service.md

 ### `iptables` proxy mode {#proxy-mode-iptables}

-In this mode, kube-proxy watches the Kubernetes control plane for the addition and removal of Service and Endpoint objects.
+In this mode, kube-proxy watches the PlaidCloud control plane for the addition and removal of Service and Endpoint objects.
 For each Service, it installs iptables rules, which capture traffic to the Service's `clusterIP` and `port`, and redirect that traffic to one of the Service's